johannesjo/super-productivity/README.md

 In addition to color coding your projects and tags and to the dark and light theme you can also load completely custom css to restyle everything.
 To load a custom theme you simply need put them into a new file named `styles.css` directly in the [user data folder](#user-data-folder).

-There is a great set of [themes available for download in this repository](https://github.com/johannesjo/super-productivity-themes/tree/main/dist) as well as some [info on how to role out your own custom themes](https://github.com/johannesjo/super-productivity-themes).
+There is a great set of [themes available for download in this repository](https://github.com/johannesjo/super-productivity-themes/tree/main/dist) as well as some [info on how to create your own custom themes](https://github.com/johannesjo/super-productivity-themes).

 ## Custom WebDAV Syncing